Arvin Slagter: Player profile

 Slagter is known as a three-point specialist with a high basketball IQ and excellent court vision.
 He is also praised for his leadership capability in the Netherlands, as he was part of championship teams with different clubs in the DBL.

-Personal
+Personal life

 Slagter is the son of a Dutch father and a Surinamese mother.
 His younger brother, Gian, also played professional basketball for Apollo Amsterdam and Rotterdam.
 His sister, Zoë, plays professionally for the Den Helder Suns.